SongJaeGun/Keil_Studio_FAE_Training/README.md

 - [GitHub](https://www.github.com) account
 - [Python 3.11.9](https://www.python.org/downloads/release/python-3119/) installed

-All attendees should have a [NUCLEO-F756ZG](https://www.st.com/en/evaluation-tools/nucleo-f756zg.html) development board at hand to be able to follow some of the labs.
+You should have a [NUCLEO-F756ZG](https://www.st.com/en/evaluation-tools/nucleo-f756zg.html) development board at hand to be able to run the labs.

 ## Agenda